-- 5. Please answer the following questions regarding the state's activities to enforce the state's youth and young adult access to tobacco law(s) in FFY 2022 (see 42 U.S.C.
-300x-26 and 45 C.F.R.
-96.130(e)). - a.
-Which one of the following describes the enforcement of state youth and young adult access to tobacco laws carried out in your state?
-(Check one category only.)
-Enforcement is conducted exclusively by local law enforcement agencies.
-Enforcement is conducted exclusively by state agency(ies).
-Enforcement is conducted by both local and state agencies. - b.
+5. Please answer the following questions regarding the state's activities to enforce the state's youth and young adult access to tobacco law(s) in FFY 2023 (see 42 U.S.C.
+300x- 26 and 45 C.F.R.
+96.130(e)).

+b.
 The following items concern penalties imposed for all violations of state youth and young adult access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth and young adult tobacco access laws).
 Please fill in the number requested.
 If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued NA 120 120
+Number of citations issued NA 108 108

 Number of fines assessed UNK UNK UNK

 Number of permits/licenses suspended NA NA

 Number of permits/licenses revoked NA NA

 Other: 1.
 Required Signage not Posted 2.
-Receipt of tobacco by person under 18 9 0 8 (to person who provided) 9 8
+Receipt of tobacco by person under 18 8 8

-Note: Data on the number of citations issued was collected from the Administrative Office of the Courts (AOC) and includes calendar year 2022 only.
-AOC data can only be obtained for complete calendar years.
-Not included in the table are 197 written warnings issued for not posting the required signage or sales to minor; and 837 merchant education trainings provided by the NC Department of Public Safety, Alcohol Law Enforcement Division.
+Note: Data on the number of citations issued was collected from the Administrative Office of the Courts (AOC) and includes calendar year 2023 only.
+AOC data can only be obtained for a complete calendar year.